shadenaziz/pdsnd_github/README.md

 ### Description
-it is about bike share systems for three major cities in the US
+it is about bike share systems for three major cities in the US i wrote the code to import the data and answer interesting questions about it by computing descriptive statistics.

 ### Files used
 we used 3 Excel files.